4 min read

 We all can think of products or services that are almost identical in general concept.
 Think cell phones, computers, ridesharing, food delivery services, and many more.
 Sometimes the basics are similar, but when you look closely, it’s apparent the products or services are totally different.

-> Here’s an example of similar – but different:
+Here’s an example of a similar – but different one:

-> Asphalt shingles, metal roof, slate, rubber roof, solar tiles, clay tiles, and others
+Asphalt shingles, metal roofs, slate, rubber roofs, solar tiles, clay tiles, and others

-> These are all roofing materials, but some roofing companies only offer one specific type because that’s their skill or comfort level.
+These are all roofing materials, but some roofing companies only offer one specific type because that’s their skill or comfort level.
 And, YES, it’s still roofing, but NO, it’s not similar.
 OK, I’ll grant you that the materials are still called roofing, but there’s a huge difference in quality, style, looks, warranty, and installation process.

 The strategy that each company uses to market, sell, deliver, and install these different roofing materials is almost always unique to the individual company.

 Since we are talking about roofing, I recently (after Hurricane Irma) had to have a new roof installed.
 We interviewed a couple of roofing companies and found a dramatic difference.
 They were all offering 35-year asphalt shingles, and one offered a synthetic underlayment, promoting much better qualities and longevity.

 We opted for better shingles and synthetic underlayment but were greatly disappointed for another reason.
 The installers were sloppy, crude, careless, and in such a hurry that they had to be called back three times by the building inspector.
 Even worse was their customer service!